 BS-ED, Central Connecticut State University

 Associate Professor Wendy Hennequin teaches courses in medieval literature, British literature, world literature, and composition.
 Her research interests include Old English language and literature, women characters in Old English and medieval texts, women warriors, and teaching with technology.
-Her most recent conference papers include:

 Professor Hennequin is the academic advisor for Beowulf the Event (live performances of the poem Beowulf by storytellers).
 The web site is here:

 “Hunferth and Incitement” (tentatitve title), accepted for an anthology on the Irish Sea Cultural Province, ed.
 Joseph Nagy.

 “How Not to Be a Lonely Medievalist,” accepted, The Ballad of the Lone Medievalist, ed.
 John Sexton and Kisha Tracy.